Luma Mask Tool enables creating quickly extremely precise masks based on selected luminosity ranges.

 - Basic Lens Corrections: Chromatic Aberration

-- Performing global & selective luminosity adjustments
+- Smart methods of performing global and selective luminosity adjustments

 Hi, I'm Kasia!
 I’m a fine art photographer, artist, digital publisher and instructor.
 I have founded Digital Art Classes - online academy, where through range of photography courses I share my experience, the tools and techniques that help others create meaningful, compelling artwork.
 Welcome here.
 Read more

 Follow us on Instagram